 - 1. Attendance: - a.
 Your attendance at all scheduled class meetings and laboratory sessions is required.
-Each class and laboratory session will have activities that contribute toward your grade. - b.
+Each class (iClicker questions) and laboratory session will have activities that contribute toward your grade.
+Moreover, I'm required per University Policy to record attendance on each class.
+This record will be forwarded to the University and is used for Financial Aid and other purposes. - b.
 If you have to miss class due to a valid reason (severe weather, illness, death in the family) please make sure you contact me via e-mail.
 If you contact me in this manner I will not count your missed in-class activities against you. - 2.
-Homework: Online homework problems will be assigned to help you master the concepts learned in class.
+Homework: Online homework problems will be assigned to help you master the concepts learned in class using Blackboard or on paper.
 These problems should take you 30-60 min to complete.
 Generally, you will have a week to complete these problems.
-Homework and in class assignments will contribution 15% toward your grade. - 3.
+Homework assignments will contribution 7.5% toward your grade. - 3.
+Lecture activities (iClicker): You are required to bring your functioning iClicker or Reef app to each lecture to participate in lecture activities. iClicker questions will help you prepare for the exams and contribute to your grade. iClicker scores will contribute 7.5% toward your grade. - 4.
 Exams: Exam will last 40-50min and consist of multiple-choice questions, short-answer questions and calculations. - a.
 Chapter objectives - b.
 In-class problems - c.
-Homework problems
+Homework problems - d.
+Problems assigned during review sessions

 Laboratory: The laboratory portion of this course counts for 20% of the overall grade.
-In order to make a C or higher in this course (which is the prerequisite for CHEM 2323), you must earn at least a C in both the lecture portion of the course AND in the laboratory portion of the course.
+In order to make a C or higher in this course (which is the prerequisite for CHEM 1412), you must earn at least a C in both the lecture portion of the course

+AND in the laboratory portion of the course.
 See your laboratory syllabus for details regarding the laboratory portion of the course.